 Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures, should be the primary focus for WSIS for the next 10 years.

-CDT: Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures, should be the primary focus for WSIS for the next 10 years.
+CDT: Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures

-GPD: Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures
+GPD: Increasing access to and use of ICTs, particularly to vulnerable groups, including broadband and mobile services through continued and increasing practical implementation measures.

-Russia: Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures, should be the primary focus for WSIS for the next 10 years.
+Russia: Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures, at the same time taking steps to increase the “culture of security in the use of ICTs”, should be the primary focus for WSIS for the next 10 years.

-GPD:

-CDT:

-GPD:

-, should be the primary focus for WSIS for the next 10 years.
+GPD: Conducting a comprehensive and objective assessment of the WSIS and the WSIS Action Lines in order to identify the most appropriate model to harness the potential of ICTs for development within the framework of a post-2015 development agenda

+CDT: Fully and objectively assessing the WSIS and the WSIS Action Lines to determine whether they are the most appropriate and effective model for harnessing the potential of ICTs for development in a post 2015 development agenda.

+GPD: Respecting and promoting human rights are essential prerequisites to realizing the development and policy goals of a post 2015 development agenda

+Improving the governance of ICTs, including the extension of the principle of multi-stakeholder participation to all areas of national and international ICT governance.

 Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).

-IFIP: Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+UK: Renewing attention to update the actions taken in implementing the Action Lines (with lessons learned over the past ten years).

-Access: Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+IFIP: Renewing attention to deepening and strengthening the actions taken in implementing the Action Lines (with an evaluation of the lessons learned over the past ten years so that others may benefit from the experience).

+Access: Fully, independently, and objectively assessing the WSIS framework, in particular the Action Lines, to determine whether they are the most appropriate and effective model for harnessing the potential of ICTs for development in a post 2015 development agenda.

 CDT: Delete